top of page

 • Play with different established members—you don't need the same scorer each time

-Submit your scorecard to the LOPGC reception desk (we have an envelope onsite to keep them).
+After Each Round: Submit your scorecard to the LOPGC reception desk (we have an envelope onsite).
 When you log your round in LOLGC Scores and Stats, check "yes" for establishment rounds so we can track your progress.

 Lake Oswego Ladies Golf Club proudly created with Wix.com